Home

 (See our packing elk meat pages here.)

-I admit to falling down at least once during most hunting seasons, but the more fit your body is, the easier it is to recover from or even avoid a slip with nothing worse than a chuckle and a scrape.
+I admit to falling down many times through the years during most hunting seasons, but the more fit your body is, the easier it is to recover from or even avoid a slip with nothing worse than an off-color word and a scrape.

-Carrying even a small amount of gear around all day can be done much easier with a body that has been strengthened by experiencing similar physical stressors before hand.
-A light backpack can take enough strength out of weak shoulders to make it difficult to hold a rifle steady or draw a bow smoothly.
+Carrying even a small amount of gear around all day can be done much easier with a body that has been strengthened by experiencing similar, preferably even harder physical stressors beforehand.
+A light backpack can take enough strength out of weak shoulders to make it difficult to hold a rifle steady or hold a drawn bow with good focus.
 Hunting fitness could mean the difference between success, a miss or even a wounded animal.

 Start by Walking First

 Walking for fitness will certainly prepare your heart, lungs and leg muscles to a large extent, but below are some hunting “strength specific” exercises you can add to that basic requirement which will greatly enhance your hunting fitness.
-These exercises will make traversing demanding terrain much easier.
+These exercises will make traversing demanding terrain much easier for long periods and days, because balance and efficiency will improve along with aerobic improvement.

 A hunter must not only prepare to walk farther than day to day life requires, she or he must prepare to walk on slanted surfaces for long periods.
 Elk don’t usually hang around in flat areas waiting for us to show up for a close encounter.